Tasgaon-Kavathe Mahankal Assembly constituency

 Tasgaon-Kavathe Mahankal Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

-Overview

-Tasgaon-Kavathe Mahankal constituency is one of the eight Vidhan Sabha constituencies located in the Sangli district.
+Tasgaon-Kavathe Mahankal constituency is one of the eight Vidhan Sabha constituencies located in Sangli district.
 It comprises part of Tasgaon tehsil and the entire Kavathe Mahankal tehsil of the district.

-Tasgaon-Kavathe Mahankal is part of the Sangli Lok Sabha constituency along with five other Vidhan Sabha segments in this district, namely Miraj, Sangli, Palus-Kadegaon, Khanapur and Jat.
+It is also a part of Sangli Lok Sabha constituency along with five other Vidhan Sabha constituencies in this district, namely Miraj, Sangli, Palus-Kadegaon, Khanapur and Jat.

-This constituency comes under a drought prone area where every year farmers are facing water shortages.
-The famous grape growing area comes under this zone.
-There is overwhelming demand for canal water from the Mhaishal canal water project but still farmers are waiting for the release of water.